 In genealogy research, knowing when locations came into existence and monitoring boundary changes is a major skill to manage.
 In previous versions of RootsMagic, you received prompts when you entered a location and an associated date.

-In RootsMagic 8, the County Check feature is available IF you turn on the feature in the program's settings!
+In RootsMagic 8, the County Check feature is available if you turn it on in the program's settings!

-Meanwhile, Family Tree Maker has no prompts when entering place names into your database.
-I wonder if it's because of Ancestry's recommendations that you use modern place names.
-Regardless of the reason, I'm frustrated that there is not that prompt activated when we key in place names on Family Tree Maker.
+Meanwhile, Family Tree Maker does not prompt you when entering place names into your database.
+I wonder if this is because Ancestry recommends using modern place names.
+Regardless of the reason, I'm frustrated that no prompt is activated when we key in place names on Family Tree Maker.

 Therefore, learning about historical place names is better with RootsMagic.